Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "Maybe, we commune with gods when *we* one billion, ask about prey.
 I will be very dead by then."

 "We all will.
 Anyhoo," Julian took charge of the conversation again, "I hope we were helpful today.
-We didn’t mean to hurt your breeding program and on behalf of, well, everyone but especially myself...I’m sorry."
+We didn’t mean to hurt your breeding program and on behalf of, well, everyone but especially myself...
+I’m sorry."

 "Yeah, well..."
 Rodolfo stuck out his hand.
 "You repaid it."